gopisaba/appveyorapi/README.md

 - `account` - Account which has privilege to start the deployment in Appveyor
 - `api_token` - API token for the service account in Appveyor
 - `project` - Name of the build project in the Appveyor to be deployed in the specified environment
 - `buildversion` - (optional) Build version of the project to be deployed in the specified environment.
-If it is not specified, cookbook will deploy the latest build for that project
+If it is not specified, cookbook will deploy the last successfully deployed build version.
+If you specify it as `latest` then it builds latest build for that project